privcount/privcount/doc/PrivCountVersion.markdown

 6. If this is a major or minor release, or the tor version has changed, create a maint branch with the PrivCount major.minor and Tor versions, and push the branch
-7. Overwrite the stable privcount branch, and force-push it
+7. Overwrite the stable privcount branch, and push it (If you've done any rebases, you'll need to force-push)

 To do a PrivCount release from master:
 1. Update ReleaseNotes.markdown with the Tor PrivCount and PrivCount changes